 Now, I’ve walked past the queues for this place on a warm day but have never been brave enough to wait around in the hot weather to take a turn.
 If you’re a more patient person, head on down to this Hyde Park institution along with nearly every other Londoner.

-Technically not west London but rather west of London, this was my local outdoor pool as a youngster.
-It appears to have spruced itself up quite a bit since then and now looks absolutely stunning—well worth a 40-minute drive up the motorway.
+This was my local outdoor pool as a youngster.
+It appears to have spruced itself up quite a bit since then and now looks absolutely stunning—well worth a drive up the motorway.

 And one last thing…